-Students who are from outside of Montana, are Federal employees, or are not affiliated with any emergency services or emergency management organization are permitted to register for state-delivered courses on a standby basis.
-Once all local and state emergency services practitioners are accommodated, remaining slots will be offered to these registrants.
+Students who are from outside of Montana, are Federal employees, or are not affiliated with any emergency services organization are permitted to register for state-delivered courses on a standby basis.
+Priority will be given to local, tribal, and state participants.
+Non-resident and federal students will be accommodated as available.